A

 to know how to behave, but that it was difficult for women-

-it is too much.
-If she is silent, she is reproached for not
+someone says it is too much.
+If she is silent, she is reproached

-knowing how to greet people.
-If she is friendly and courteous,
+for not knowing how to greet people.
+If she is friendly and

-someone pretends it is for love.
-If on the other hand, she
+courteous, someone pretends it is for love.
+If on the other

-does not put on a bright face, she passes for being too proud.
+hand, she does not put on a bright face, she passes for being

 A woman who entered a conversation

-with a stranger would only gain herself a bad reputation and to
+with a stranger might gain herself a bad reputation for being

 In

-first, especially if one was a woman, and an appropriate greeting
+especially if one was a woman, and an appropriate greeting must

-must be given.
-It was considered the height of rudeness to avert
+be given.
+It was considered the height of rudeness to avert your

 was judged by the directness in the eyes and to hide ones face